cuny/wordpress/README.md

 It includes plugins and themes used on cuny.edu and other websites managed by our office.

 ##Getting Started
-To install this theme follow this steps:
+    To install this theme follow this steps:<br />
     - Create a database for the WordPress install ie.(wp_projectname).
     - Clone or download the zip contents of this project to your www or public root folder.
     - Install WordPress from your the browser.
     - Activate all the dependencies pluggins (Visual Composer, Revolution Slider, hungryFeeds).

-##Dependencies

 ###GNU General Public License
     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by